imsiddhartha/Gender-Detection-From-Facial-Features/README.md

 In this project, the following methods were used for classification:

-1.Eigenface Method
+1.Eigenface Method:

 First I have applied Principle Component Analysis (PCA) to reduce the dimensionality.Then the eigen matrix returned by pca method is used for finding Eigenfaces for training data.
 Now,for each image in test dataset,first calculate its eigenfaces matrix and then apply 1-NN algorithm to classify the image.

-2.K-means
+2.K-means:

 I have applied K-means directly on the pixel data.From these,I got 10 clusters for female faces and 10 for male faces.
 Now, call these the 10 most representative female and male faces.Now, run the K Nearest Neighbours algorithm to classify the test images.Here K was chosen to be 5.

+3.SVM Method:

-3.SVM that performs supervised learning on reduces space of PCA The PCA was applied to reduce dimensionality of the vectors that serve as inputs to the SVM.Here,I have used Svm library from sklearn in python.
+The PCA was applied to reduce dimensionality of the vectors that serve as inputs to the SVM.Here,I have used Svm library from sklearn in python.